bevennyamande/bevennyamande/_posts/2021-03-15-Useful-Tricks-Tips.md

     Run a port scan to enumerate internal ports on the server using proxychains.
 If you use Nmap your command should look like this proxychains nmap -sT 127.0.0.1 .
     After finding the port of the webserver, perform Local Port Forwarding to that port using SSH with the -L flag.
-    HINT: -i id_rsa -L 80:127.0.0.1:(remote port) (Try using with sudo)
+    HINT: -i id_rsa -L 80:127.0.0.1:(remote port) (Try using with sudo) How to Mount it:

+    showmount -e 10.10.174.95
+    mkdir /tmp/NFS
+    mount -t nfs 10.10.174.95:/opt/conf /tmp/NFS
+    df -k

+Now we can easily access the mount folder now.